-How to Use Pillar Content for Better SEO
+How to Use Pillar Pages for Better SEO

-Pillar content is taking the web marketing world by storm.
+Pillar pages are taking the web marketing world by storm.
 When we discovered that it not only created helpful information for potential clients but that it also had immense benefits for SEO purposes, we had to start implementing it.
 The results we’ve seen for clients have been astonishing (you can see one example of pillar content strategy here).

-Pillar content ticks a lot of Google’s boxes (as well as marketers') when it comes to searchable content, as it is:
+Pillar pages tick a lot of Google’s boxes (as well as marketers') when it comes to searchable content, as it is:

 - Answering real questions that people have